aryeelab/hichipper/README.md

   A preprocessing and QC pipeline for HiChIP data.

 Options:
-  --out TEXT                    Output directory name  [required] --min-dist TEXT               Minimum distance ; default = 5000 --max-dist TEXT               Peak padding width (applied on both left and
+  --out TEXT                    Output directory name; must not be already existing [Required]
+  --min-dist TEXT               Minimum distance; default = 5000 --max-dist TEXT               Peak padding width (applied on both left and
                                 right); default = 2000000
   --macs2-string TEXT           String of arguments to pass to MACS2; only is